icbestCA/giftmanager/README.md

 The Gift Ideas Web Application is a simple web application built using Flask, allowing users to manage and share gift ideas.

+# Demo
+Test the demo here: https://giftmanagerdemo.pages.dev/ only for the graphical interface.

 ## Features
+-**Notice** The login page isn't coded by me.
+It from https://github.com/LoginRadius/awesome-login-pages > login form 13

 - **User Authentication:** Users can create accounts, log in, and log out.
 All the passwords are stored encrypted with SHA-1, within a JSON, separated from the ideas.
 - **User Profiles:** Users can view and update their password and email.